-Chapter 2.
 Exploring the Ubuntu Desktop

 - The highlights of Ubuntu desktop

-- · How to change the default language
+- How to change the default language

-- · How to create a new user account and take advantage of user switching
+- How to create a new user account and use fast user switching

 - To add and remove applications

 - How to enable 3D Desktop effects

 All the topics in this lesson are mandatory.
 To familiarise the students with the basic features of the new desktop, this lesson should primarily be a hands on session.